Lokendra6267/Netflix-Homepage/README.md

 # Netflix-Homepage
-Here  we make a Netflix Homepage by using HTML and CSS.
+Hello everyone this is my Bharat Intern Project in the field of "Web Development" and Here  I maked a Netflix Homepage by using HTML and CSS.